gardener/gardener/docs/usage/shoot_serviceaccounts.md

 By default, Gardener uses the internal cluster domain as issuer (e.g., `https://api.foo.bar.example.com`).
 If you specify the `issuer`, then this default issuer will always be part of the list of accepted issuers (you don't need to specify it yourself).

+> [!CAUTION]
-⚠️ Caution: If you change from the default issuer to a custom `issuer`, all previously issued tokens will still be valid/accepted.
+> If you change from the default issuer to a custom `issuer`, all previously issued tokens will still be valid/accepted.
-However, if you change from a custom `issuer` `A` to another `issuer` `B` (custom or default), then you have to add `A` to the `acceptedIssuers` so that previously issued tokens are not invalidated.
+> However, if you change from a custom `issuer` `A` to another `issuer` `B` (custom or default), then you have to add `A` to the `acceptedIssuers` so that previously issued tokens are not invalidated.
-Otherwise, the control plane components as well as system components and your workload pods might fail.
+> Otherwise, the control plane components as well as system components and your workload pods might fail.
-You can remove `A` from the `acceptedIssuers` when all currently active tokens have been issued solely by `B`.
+> You can remove `A` from the `acceptedIssuers` when all currently active tokens have been issued solely by `B`.
-This can be ensured by using [projected token volumes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#service-account-token-volume-projection) with a short validity, or by rolling out all pods.
+> This can be ensured by using [projected token volumes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#service-account-token-volume-projection) with a short validity, or by rolling out all pods.
-Additionally, all [`ServiceAccount` token secrets](https://kubernetes.io/docs/concepts/configuration/secret/#service-account-token-secrets) should be recreated.
+> Additionally, all [`ServiceAccount` token secrets](https://kubernetes.io/docs/concepts/configuration/secret/#service-account-token-secrets) should be recreated.
-Apart from this, you should wait for at least `12h` to make sure the control plane and system components have received a new token from Gardener.
+> Apart from this, you should wait for at least `12h` to make sure the control plane and system components have received a new token from Gardener.

 ## Token Expirations